 3. Bathroom Tiles

 Notice dark stains between the tiles of your bathroom?
 That’s mold.
 It appears when your bathroom isn’t properly ventilated, making it tougher for water to escape from the walls and your floor.
-A popular trick
+A popular trick is to use candle wax.
+Just rub a normal candle wax on the stains.
+Once you take a shower, the mix of water and wax should remove the mold buildup and your tiles would be good as new!

 The water-like stains on your faucets are actually mineral deposits left behind from hard water.
 Instead of reaching out to bristle brushes that could possibly scratch your faucets, choose something more powerful and natural.
 Like good old vinegar.
 Dip a cloth in white vinegar and clean the faucets like a champ.
 It should sparkle in no time.

 Ever look inside of your microwave and feel grossed out?
 You aren’t alone.
 The easiest thing to do is heat up a mug of water.
-It needs to boil or until
+It needs to boil or until the window looks steamy.
+The moisture makes it easier to wipe down the stains.
+You could also add a few pieces of lemon in the mug for that extra squeaky clean touch.

 6. Pan Bottoms